neurodata/neurodata.io/content/help/access.md

 #### [ndwebtools](https://ndwebtools.neurodata.io)

 A frontend for navigating BOSS projects.
 It provides TIFF cutouts (limited to < 1GB) to data and links to data visualization (through ndviz).
-Larger cutouts should be performed programmatically using either `ndpull` or `intern` detailed below.
+Larger cutouts should be performed programmatically using either `ndex` or `intern` detailed below.

 - Log in at [ndwebtools.neurodata.io](https://ndwebtools.neurodata.io)
 - Navigate the available projects by clicking the links to collections and experiments.
 Clicking on any experiment takes you to the cutout page.